Edlison/Amazon-Review-Visualization/README.md

 - Number of Brands: 330
 - Number of Categories: 149

+Each item will be treated as a node, and we use interactions between each item to obtain adjacency matrix of the graph.

 ## Features
 1. Retrieve items that people buy most, you can set a limit and filter the result by ascending or descending.
 ![](statics/most_buy.png)